Albi Cathedral: Portals

 Unlike most Gothic cathedrals, where the principal entrance is on the west front, at Albi the main entrances are on the south and southeast sides and date later than much of the cathedral.
 The South Portal previously passed through a separate chapel, built in 1521 next to the cathedral, which was destroyed in the 19th century.
 It now is preceded by a very ornate baldaquin, whose vault is covered with intricate interlocking ribs of the flamboyant style.
 Between the baldaquin and the interior is an extraordinary forest of lacelike, twisting spires, crochets, and other ornament.
 The pioneer architectural preservationist Prosper Mérimée described the intent of the decoration as "admirable", but remarked that the finished baldaquin was "entirely absurd", since it was open to the sky, and offered no protection at all from the wind, rain or sun.
+It uniquely incorporates a statue of St Sigolena the Deaconess, who is the patroness saint of the city.

 Because the cathedral is built on the side of a hill sloping down to the river, the entrance on the southeast side of the chevet is located 30 ft below the level of the nave and choir, and those entering must go up an outside stairway.
-The Portal of Dominique de Florence, named for the Bishop who commissioned it, and also known as the Portal of Saint Cecilia, was built at the beginning of the 15th century between the chevet and one of the towers of the city wall.
+The Portal of Dominique de Florence, named for the bishop who commissioned it, and also known as the Portal of Saint Cecilia, was built at the beginning of the 15th century between the chevet and one of the towers of the city wall.
 It gives access to the stairway which leads upward to the entrance into the apse of church.
-The portal has a lacelike open tympanum containing statuary and is crowned by quadrilobe bearing the coat of arms of the Bishop who commissioned it.
+The portal has a lacelike open tympanum containing statuary and is crowned by quadrilobe bearing the coat of arms of the bishop who commissioned it.